-Driver arrested for terrorism offences after cyclists hit outside UK parliament
+Man held for terrorism after driving into UK parliament barriers

-LONDON (Reuters) - British police arrested a man on suspicion of terrorism offences on Tuesday after he drove a car through a group of cyclists and into security barriers outside parliament, injuring three people.

-London’s Metropolitan Police said the incident, which appeared to be the second attack on parliament in just under 18 months, was being treated as a terrorism incident.
+LONDON (Reuters) - Police arrested a man on suspicion of terrorism offences on Tuesday saying he appeared to deliberately drive into cyclists before ramming a car into security barriers outside the British parliament in what appeared to be the second attack on the building in just under 18 months.

+The man, in his 20s, injured three people as he drove through a group of cyclists and pedestrians before hitting a barrier outside parliament during the early morning rush hour.

+“Given that this appears to be a deliberate act, the method, and this being an iconic site, we are treating it as a terrorist incident,” London Assistant Commissioner Neil Basu said.

 Police said a silver Ford Fiesta collided with a number of cyclists and pedestrians before crashing into barriers outside the Houses of Parliament at 0637 GMT.